pruzko/hakuin/README.md

     <img width="150" src="https://raw.githubusercontent.com/pruzko/hakuin/main/logo.png">
 </p>

-Hakuin is a Blind SQL Injection (BSQLI) optimization and automation framework written in Python 3.
+Hakuin is a Blind SQL Injection (BSQLI) optimization and automation framework and tool written in Python 3.
 It abstracts away the inference logic and allows users to easily and efficiently extract databases (DB) from vulnerable web applications.
-To speed up the process, Hakuin utilizes a variety of optimization methods, including pre-trained and adaptive language models, opportunistic guessing, parallelism and more.
+To speed up the process, Hakuin utilizes a variety of optimization methods, including pre-trained and adaptive language models, opportunistic guessing, parallelism, and more.

 Hakuin has been presented at esteemed academic and industrial conferences:
 - [BlackHat MEA, Riyadh](https://blackhatmea.com/session/hakuin-injecting-brain-blind-sql-injection), 2023